mirage/mirage-www/tmpl/wiki/packages.md

   while [mirage-block-unix.2.8.1/lib_test/jbuild](https://github.com/mirage/mirage-block-unix/blob/v2.8.1/lib_test/jbuild)
   defines 2 executables and associates one with an alias `runtest`, triggered by `make test` in the root.
+- create an empty `doc/doc.odocl`.
+This is (hopefully only temporary) needed to release the documentation.

 ### Developing changes